meiersi/talks/2011 09 20 - BMPI, Zurich - Purely functional imperative programming in Haskell/presentation.markdown

     runParser :: Parser a -> (String -> [(a,String)])
     ~~~~

+- *many types are monads*:

+     - monads abstract that they can be "sequenced"
-- *many types are monads*: do-notation supports all of them
+     - do-notation supports all of them

-    $\Rightarrow$ Haskell has a programmable semi-colon :-)
+     - Haskell has a programmable semi-colon ;-)

 # Outlook: the mathematics behind programming